e-mu-pi/get-clean-project/CodeBook.md

   Is the value of body acceleration in the X direction a separate observation from the acceleration in the Y direction?
 I think they are not, although I realize that I am not an expert on how exactly to interpret the raw data.
-I think body acceleration, like the other variables, is a single entity that must be observed in a triple of (X,Y,X) coordinates.
+I think body acceleration, like the other variables, is a single entity that must be observed in a triple of (X,Y,Z) coordinates.
   They cannot be observed independently of each other.
 Similarly, taking a mean or a standard deviation over the window of observations are not separate observations of the same thing;
   they are measuring essentially different things.